Arthroscopic Shoulder Surgery Q&A

 Arthroscopic shoulder surgery is used to examine or repair the tissues inside or around the shoulder joint and is done using a tiny camera, called an arthroscope, inserted through a small incision made by the surgeon.
 The camera is connected to a video monitor in the operating room which enables the surgeon to inspect the tissues, cartilage, bones, tendons, and ligaments in the shoulder joint and to repair any damaged tissue.

-On average arthroscopic shoulder surgery takes around 2 to 2 ½ hours to complete, but depending on the severity of the shoulder injury it could take longer.
+On average arthroscopic shoulder surgery takes around 1 hour to complete, but depending on the severity of the shoulder injury it could take longer.
 This does not include the pre-operative preparation or the post-operative recovery time; with those two things taken into consideration the entire surgery can take a lot longer as patients spend around 1 to 2 hours in the recovery room.
 Patients who undergo arthroscopic shoulder surgery are always made comfortable enough to be discharged home, and pain medications will be prescribed as required.

 Whilst each person’s recovery period following arthroscopic shoulder surgery may look somewhat different, depending on their surgeon’s aftercare policies, most patients will follow similar recovery plans.
 On average patients see a recovery time of around four to six months post-surgery.
 It may take longer to return to heavy lifting, so talk to your physical therapist and doctor about what you can and can’t return to.